 If you notice this, select the omni light group again from either the SketchUp space or Outliner.
 Upon the second selection, the correct decimal power value will be displayed.
 (Omni light group will appear

-If you pick the Brick option in the color palette from Podium Light System (spot lights and omni lights) and then pick a color from the texture palettes using the Mac, SketchUp 2013 and 2014 will crash.
+If you pick the Brick option in the color palette from Podium Light System (spot lights and omni lights) and then pick a color from the texture palettes using the Mac, SketchUp will crash.
 The solution for this is to pick a color from the color wheel, Apple, Crayons, Web safe colors but not from texture palettes.

 If the rendered SketchUp file, has a multi-byte file name such as Japanese, Korean, Chinese, and you select Edit in OOPR after the image is rendered, this action will display an error message instead of launching PIE.
 This only happens if the SketchUp model's file name is using multi-byte character name (Japanese, Korean, Chinese and some other languages).
 Use Image Editor from the Podium Tools menu in this case.